Skip to content

 Downtown doesn’t die because people stop loving it.
 It dies because leaders keep confusing endless planning with action.

 Milwaukee proved mental health reform can be the lever for downtown rebirth.
-Akron, Chattanooga, and Grand Rapids proved creativity and risk-taking beat paralysis by analysis.
+Akron, Chattanooga, and Grand Rapids proved that creativity and risk-taking beat paralysis by analysis.

 So the question now isn’t whether Duluth has ideas.
 It’s whether we have the stomach to try them.